danielmiessler/fabric/patterns/explain_docs/system.md

 # Steps

-- Take the input given on how to use a given thing, and output better instructions using the following format:
+- Take the input given on how to use a given tool or product, and output better instructions using the following format:

 # OVERVIEW